-Author has written 50 stories for Rurouni Kenshin, Fruits Basket, Inuyasha, Chrono Crusade, Star Ocean, and Fringe.
+Author has written 52 stories for Rurouni Kenshin, Fruits Basket, Inuyasha, Chrono Crusade, Star Ocean, Fringe, and Harry Potter.

 Falling in love for the first time is always dangerous, but when you're foolish enough to fall in love with a fictional character you can pretty much be assured it's going to be unrequited.
 Also, you're not going to be the first, or the last, for that matter, to have been involved with this fictional character.
 He's got a string of women, some of whom have been involved with him for years, rereading him again and again.
 And in the long run he belongs to his author, heart and soul.

 "Date a girl who reads.
 Date a girl who spends her money on books instead of clothes.
 She has problems with closet space because she has too many books.
 Date a girl who has a list of books she wants to read, who has had a library card since she was twelve.

 Find a girl who reads.
 You’ll know that she does because she will always have an unread book in her bag.She’s the one lovingly looking over the shelves in the bookstore, the one who quietly cries out when she finds the book she wants.
 You see the weird chick sniffing the pages of an old book in a second hand book shop?
 That’s the reader.
 They can never resist smelling the pages, especially when they are yellow.

 She’s the girl reading while waiting in that coffee shop down the street.
 If you take a peek at her mug, the non-dairy creamer is floating on top because she’s kind of engrossed already.
 Lost in a world of the author’s making.
 Sit down.
 She might give you a glare, as most girls who read do not like to be interrupted.
 Ask her if she likes the book.